 It should also not come as a surprise that the narrative is anti-nuclear and ecologically motivated.
 This is most sensible in the animation which, in combination with the music, successfully frames the beauty and wonderfulness of nature as such – revealing nature as a necessary element in a human-being’s life.
 Kei Ishikawa’s closing narrative is inspired by the ongoing political debate about the role of Japan’s self-defense forces and concerns nothing other than the militarization of Japan.
 His narrative, while infused with some subtle humour, frames ultimately the fundamental clash between pacifism – evoked by the artist’s philosophy – and the impact of the real that war brings with it.
 This clash is only made truly sensible by the very last shot, which is both subtle as emotionally powerful.
 This shots, besides evoking the confrontation with one’s responsibility, shows that this numbness,the distance felt with respect to the place where the war is taken place, is only closed by the intrusive sense of the real.

-If we take a closer look at the cinematography, it becomes obvious that each narrative is different in style – each narrative showing the particular strengths of each director.
+If we take a closer look at the cinematography, it is obvious that each narrative is different in style – each narrative unearths the particular strengths of each director.
 What is most remarkable of Hayakama’s cinematography is the subtle way by which she applies subtle cinematographical movement.
 Kinoshita also applies cinematographical movement in a pleasant way, but what is striking is how the narrative is structured by the recurring shots of nature as soiled by electricity pylons – shots that as a metaphor subtle express and empower the narrative’s main message.
 Megumi Tsuno’s narrative distinguishes itself by its documentary-like style of framing.
 By adding a subtle shakiness to each shot, she is able to empower the realistic dimension of her narrative – the possibility of it becoming reality in the future.
 Akiyo Fujimura’s cinematography also distinguishes itself by a documentary-styled framing shaky shots, empowering just as the previous narrative the possible realism of her fictional narrative.
 But Fujimura’s narrative also shows how a subtle and effective play with colour and shadow can be used to empower one’s message.
 And while Kei Ishikawa’s cinematography present a mix between fixed shots and measured following shots, it is only by Ishikawa’s insistence on the following shot, an insistence that delineating the main character, that the final shot can have it moving effect.

 Ten Years Japan provides a rather unsettling look in Japan’s future.
 But rather than presenting a kind of science-fiction doomsday scenario, each director created an interesting narrative that is unsettling in the very believability it evokes.
 The various narratives are thus more than just a passive look in the future, but an active warning of each director of the very real dangers and problems that await Japanese society.